 There are two exceptions to the two-year wait for Medicare for most SSDI recipients.
 If you suffer from one of the following medical conditions, you can receive expedited Medicare coverage sooner than normal:

 But if your disability onset date is far enough back, you may have already "served" much or all of the two-year waiting period by the time you get a favorable decision (approval of benefits) from Social Security.
-(It can take one to two years to get a disability decision for some claims who go through the appeal process to a hearing in front of an administrative law judge.)
+(It can take one to two years to get a disability decision for applicants who go through the appeal process to a hearing in front of an administrative law judge.)

 Your onset date, for payment purposes, can only be 17 months before your application date—that's because Social Security only allows a maximum of 12 months of retroactive benefits.
 So the earliest that you can become eligible for Medicare is one year after you apply for Social Security disability—if you've been disabled a long time.